-The Institute for Work, Skills and Training (IAQ)
+Welcome to the Institute for Work, Skills and Training (IAQ)

-- Employment – Inclusion – Mobility
+- Employment – Integration – Mobility

-(AIM; PD Dr. Martin Brussig),
+(AIM; Prof. Dr. Martin Brussig),

 - Working Time and Work Organisation

-(AZAO; Dr. Thomas Haipeter),
+(AZAO; Prof. Dr. Thomas Haipeter),

-(BEST; Dr. Sybille Stöbe-Blossey) and
+(BEST; Prof. Dr. Sybille Stöbe-Blossey) and

 - Flexibility and Security

 The distinctive feature of the Institute’s research profile is the combination of basic and applied research on the sustainable design and organisation of employment, wage, social protection, and education systems considered against the background of social and technological change.
 The IAQ is affiliated with multiple national and international researchers, research institutes and networks, and carries out projects with the support of national and international funding sources.
 The IAQ’s research provides support and advice for businesses, policymakers and civil society.
 It develops the evidence base for important decision-making; and evaluates various real-world projects.